Asymptotic Analysis via Stochastic Differential Equations of Gradient Descent Algorithms in Statistical and Computational Paradigms: Gradient descent for stochastic optimization

-Minimization problem (\ref{min-0}) characterizes the true value of the target estimand like parameter $\theta$ in the statistical model such as an underlying M-functional in the M-estimation setup.
-As the true objective function $g(\theta)$ is usually unknown in practices, we often solve stochastic minimization problem (\ref{min-1}) with observed data to obtain practically useful decision rules such as an M-estimator, a smoothing function estimator, and a machine learning classifier.
-The approach to obtaining practical procedures is based on the heuristic reasoning that as $n \rightarrow \infty$, the law of large number implies that $\cL^n(\theta; \bU_n)$ eventually converges to $g(\theta)$ in probability, and thus the solution of (\ref{min-1}) approaches that of (\ref{min-0}).
+The minimization problem (\ref{min-0}) characterizes the true value of the target estimand such as an estimation parameter in a statistical model and a classification parameter in a machine learning task.
+As the true objective function $g(\theta)$ is usually unknown in practice, we often solve the stochastic minimization problem (\ref{min-1}) with observed data to obtain practically useful decision rules such as an M-estimator, a smoothing function estimator, and a machine learning classifier.
+The approach to obtaining practical procedures is based on the heuristic reasoning that as $n \rightarrow \infty$, the law of large number implies that $\cL^n(\theta; \bU_n)$ eventually converges to $g(\theta)$ in probability, and thus the solution of (\ref{min-1}) approaches that of the minimization problem (\ref{min-0}).